-This challenge provides an opportunity to the employer to re-define primary care benefit based on predictable costs and specific outcomes.
-A design where easily accessible, low-intensity longitudinal care is provided by primary physicians in a lower cost, high-value primary care setting.
+This challenge provides an opportunity to the employer and health plans to re-define musculoskeletal care benefit based on predictable costs and specific outcomes.
+A design where easily accessible, low-intensity longitudinal care is provided by physical therapists in a lower cost, high-value digital care setting.

-This benefit can be delivered in a “carve out” model by direct partnership between employer & PCMH (patient-centered medical home) or “included” in the broader plan contracted with an ACO or an integrated health system.
+This benefit can be delivered in a “carve out” model by direct partnership between employer & a provider of digital musculoskeletal pain management or “included” in the broader plan contracted with a health plan, an ACO or an integrated health system.

-For any service that lands outside of that should be closely overseen by the designated primary care physician.
+Any services that lands outside of the core services should be closely overseen by the designated physical therapist.

-Besides keeping workforce healthy, the plan goals should specifically include:
+Besides getting member back to function, the plan goals should specifically include:

 - Reduction in total claim costs for employees and dependents.